bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # The 'fn' command

 The 'fn' command serves to create a user defined arithmetic function.
+This command starts with letter 'fn', followed immediately by a valid function names, an equal sign, and an arithmetic expression.

-In the following example a new function 'f' is defined such that referencing it as 'f(4)' is equivalent to evaluating an expression that is '1 + log2(4)'.
-As a result, the environment variable 'a' is to hold a value of 3 after the command finishes.
+In the following example a function named 'f' is being defined with a single argument and an expression that evaluates an arithmetic expression with 'x' as its argument.
+After this command, referencing this function with an argument such as "f(4)" inside any other arithmetic expression is equivalent to evaluating an expression that is "1 + log2(4)".
+In the following example, variable 'a' is being assigned a value of 3 at the end of that command.

     fn f(x) = 1 + log2(x)
     let a = f(4)

-Currently it is only utilized by 'cartesian-yplot' and 'cartesian-yplot' commands.
+A function created by a 'fn' command can be thought of as a user-defined function, as opposed to other built-in function such as 'sqrt', 'sign', 'sin', 'floor', 'ceil', 'pow', etc. Some commands, such as 'cartesian-yplot', allows a function name string to be passed in that will be used for plotting a group of x/y coordinates, such as the one shown by the following example.

     fn P(x) = pow(x,2)
     cartesian-yplot {fn:P} 1 2 3

+# Valid function and variable names

-This operation must start with a function name, which must follow the pattern of starting with an alpha letter followed by additional alpha or numerical letters.
-Thus, the valid function names are "a", "aa", "a0", etc, while "0", "0a", "0ab" are not valid function names.
+A valid function or variable name must start with an upper case letter or lower case letter, and followed by additional letters or numbers.

+For instance, "a", "aa", "a0" are valid function names, while "0", "0a", "0ab" are not valid function names.
-The function is to be followed immediately by a set of parentheses, within which is a list of arguments, separated by comma, followed by an equal sign, and then an arithmetic expression.
-So far the only command would make use of a function is the 'cartesian-xplot' and 'cartesian-yplot'.

-Note that the arithmetic expression can contain other funtions, including built-in scalar function such as 'sin()', 'exp()', etc.